-This age group may find the opportunity to spend lots of extra time using their online devices hard to manage.
+This age group may find the opportunity to spend lots of extra time online, and on their devices, hard to manage.
 For those who are not yet 13 years old, they may feel extra pressure to join social media to stay in touch with friends.
-Use our activities below to help them manage their online lives whilst staying at home.
+Use our activities below to help them manage their online lives, whilst spending more time at home.

 We’ve selected a couple of activities from across our resources to help this group manage their time online, support each other and stay safe too.

 1. Family tech check

 Ask your child to take notes on what tech you have in your home, which devices have controls or filters on, and monitor how much time your family is spending on each one for a couple of days.
 Ask them to bring this information with them to a family discussion involving how you all use the internet, and what your guidelines should be.
 Our Family Agreement is an easy-to-use guide to having these conversations.
 By giving your child a key role, they will feel more empowered and invested in following the boundaries you agree together.

 Ask for your child’s help in looking after your family’s online reputations.
 They could start by searching their name and those in your family online to see what results come up, or by looking through online gaming and social media accounts.
 Get them to work with each member of the family to help deactivate old accounts which they no longer use, remove contacts who they no longer wish to keep, and even delete old posts which may no longer be relevant, appropriate or represent who they are!

 Find out more on how to control settings and keep information safe here.

 3. An app a day